ntap-johanneswagner/tridenttraining2025/readme.md

 For this Hands-on Workshop, we are going to use Lab on Demand.
 Please enroll yourself the following Lab: https://labondemand.netapp.com/node/878

 First a big thank you to [Yves Weisser](github.com/yvosonthehub) as his LabNetApp repository is the foundation of this training material.
+I highly recommend to have look at his work and redo this from time to time as he is doing a tremendous job, explaining all the Trident functionalities with real good examples.

 **The Lab guide is only needed for getting the usernames and passwords.
 Please ignore the tasks in the lab guide, everything you need is in this github repository.**